Closures for fun and profit

 Today, let's talk about optional method chaining and

 respondsToSelector.
-Normally in Objective-C land, we have to do a little dance any time we want to handle selectors that may . . .
+Normally in Objective-C land, we have to do a little dance any time we want to handle selectors . . .

 Warning: not a technical post